kevinlawler/kerf1/README.md

   Certain objects will intern strings locally.
 Kerf data structures use optimized hash tables and b-trees.
 All Kerf objects serialize automatically and use the same [decompressed] representation in-memory, on-disk, and over the network.
-By default the PRNG is initialized with a nondeterministic seed.
+Kerf uses  By default the PRNG is initialized with a nondeterministic seed.
   By default times are UTC.